 It’s important to percent escape these URLs, which involves replacing certain characters to ensure the URL is valid.
 The most common character requiring replacement is the space character, which must be replaced with

 This URL opens the referenced document in Notebooks.
 The path is relative to Notebooks‘ root and should be URL-espaced.
 Notebooks uses this format for its internal links.

 Add Text as a New Plain Text Document

-This scheme adds a new document to Notebooks‘ top level.
-When used without title, Notebooks assigns the “first line” of the body as the title. – This is a convenient option for other apps to send a document directly to Notebooks.
+This scheme adds new documents to Notebooks‘ top level.
+When used without title, Notebooks assigns the first line of the text as title. – This is a simple and convenient option for other apps to send documents to Notebooks.

-With this scheme you can append the given text to a document at the given path.
-Notebooks assumes that the document exists and handles it as plain text (Markdown works as well).
+Use this scheme to append text to an existing document at the specified path.
+Notebooks assumes that the document exists and treats the appended text as plain text (Markdown works as well).

 Import from a URL

 This URL scheme allows you to import a document by providing its URL.
 This is actually what the Notebooks bookmarklet does.
 Additionally, you can specify the title for the imported document and the location where it should be stored within Notebooks.

 This scheme starts WiFi Sharing at the selected book.
 If the book does not exist, Notebooks displays a message, but does not start sharing. – When no book is specified, sharing starts at Notebooks‘ top level.

 This scheme initiates a WebDAV sync (if set up) starting at the specifed book.
 If the book does not exist, Notebooksdisplays a warning message, but does not start sync.